 Rader received his Bachelor of Arts degree from East Tennessee State University in 2002.
 A three-year starter on the Buccaneer football squad as a student, he earned a football scholarship after an All-State career as a quarterback and receiver at Science Hill High School in Johnson City.

 Following graduation, Rader attained his Master of Arts degree in sports management from ETSU while serving as a graduate assistant for his alma mater.
+In May of 2018, Rader was in ETSU’s inaugural class to receive his Doctorate in Global Sport Leadership.
 He then worked for one season at Troy University in Troy, Ala., under head coach Larry Blakeney.

 Prior to his Maryville stop, Rader was a former assistant football coach at Huntingdon College in Montgomery, Ala.
 He coordinated the recruiting efforts and assisted the offense for eight seasons at the Division III, church-related, liberal arts school.

 In 2004, Rader was selected by Huntingdon Coach Mike Turk to improve results and bring stability to a second-year start up NCAA Division III program.
 Rader helped the Hawks earn a 52-20 record while receiving “Top 25” votes in five different seasons.

 Rader displayed significant experience in building a successful NCAA Division III program.
 While at Huntingdon, his Hawks developed one of the most prolific offenses in college football.
 In 2009, Huntingdon was the only offense in the nation (Divisions I, II, or III) to average over 300 yards of passing and 200 yards of rushing per game.
 As the Hawks’ recruiting coordinator for the past two seasons, Rader’s staff has brought in more than 170 student-athletes to campus after developing strategies for student-athlete searches, visits and on-campus presentations.